microsoft/microsoft-ui-xaml/docs/roadmap.md

 ## WinUI 2 Controls Library

-WinUI 2 is native user experience (UX) framework for both Windows desktop and UWP applications tightly integrated with Windows 10 and above SDKs.
+WinUI 2 is a native user experience (UX) framework for both Windows desktop and UWP applications tightly integrated with Windows 10 and above SDKs.

 The next release of the **WinUI 2 Controls Library** will be v2.8, aiming to release in mid-2022.